-If your dental needs include replacing, repairing, or restoring teeth, you may need to visit a prosthodontist like Dr. Gerald Marlin at Prosthetic Dentistry of Washington, D.C who is renowned for problem-solving a wide range of restorative issues.
+If your dental needs include replacing, repairing, or restoring teeth, you may need to visit a Prosthodontist such as Dr. Gerald Marlin at Elite Prosthetic Dentistry who is renowned for problem-solving a wide range of restorative issues.
 Keep reading to learn how a general dentist and a prosthodontist compare.

 Education and Training Requirements

-Prosthodontists have completed an additional three years of advanced training and education in restorative dentistry after finishing dental school.
-This intensified training includes all aspects of restoring the dentition with crowns and bridges, veneers, implants, and removable dentures, and partial dentures.
+Prosthodontists have also completed an additional three years of advanced training and education in restorative dentistry after finishing dental school.
+This intensified training includes all aspects of restoring the dentition with crowns and bridges, veneers, implants, and removable dentures, and partial dentures, and recently includes implant surgery.
 Dr. Marlin received his DMD degree from the University of Pennsylvania and his master’s (MS) degree in Prosthodontics from Boston University Graduate Dental School.

 Type of Dental Care Provided

-General dentists focus on services such as regular cleanings and routine dental care.
-They can also handle various other treatments, including cosmetic and restorative work.
+General Dentists focus on services such as regular cleanings and routine dental care.
+They can also handle various other treatments, including cosmetic and restorative work, and obtain their increased training through continuing education programs.

-Prosthodontists, on the other hand, as restorative dentistry specialists, have dedicated themselves to this special area of care.
-Prosthodontists are often called upon to handle complicated cases that general dentists are simply not qualified to address.
+Prosthodontists, on the other hand, as restorative dentistry specialists, have dedicated themselves to this special area of restorative care.
+Prosthodontists are often called upon to handle complicated cases that general dentists are not qualified to address.
+In fact, Dr. Marlin receives such referrals from general dentists locally and around the country, and from abroad, as well.

 Many people are not sure which dental provider they need to see.
 Here are some reasons to visit a prosthodontist for your dental care.